Last Updated on August 28, 2023

 But remember that this is a really serious issue.
 Receding gums are irreversible; therefore, once they are gone, they are gone forever.
 It’s crucial to halt the harm as soon as you see it, even if it means permanently removing your piercing.

 Enamel damage is another problem that you’ll notice is common with oral piercings but less typical of smiling piercings.
 You’ll probably sustain some form of injury once you have extra hard things moving around your lips constantly.
-After all, your teeth were not designed to be continuously brushed against by metal jewelry.
+After all, the designation of your teeth is not to continuously brush against by metal jewelry.

 People prefer to slide the jewelry over the backs of their teeth when they have tongue piercings, which makes this problem much more frequent.
 But it may also happen with a smiling piercing, particularly when wearing chunkier jewelry.
 Therefore, moving to a smoother, smaller ring without any additional adornments like jewels or balls may assist if your smiling piercing is causing harm.